elucian/bee/syntax/control.md

 ```
 make a ∈ Z;
-write  'Enter a number between 0 and 9:'
+write  "Enter a number between 0 and 9:"
 read    a;
 case a < 0 do
-  print 'wrong: a < 0';
+  print "wrong: a < 0";
 case a > 9 do
-  print 'wrong: a > 9';
+  print "wrong: a > 9";
 else
   print ("ok: a = " & a);
 done;